web-dave/webdave.de/src/assets/posts/route_types.md

 #### Routes With Params

-These are the most common way to transport data in the route and have a variable route.
+This is the most common way to transport data in the route and have a variable route.
 The string at the segment which is marked with `:id` will be stored in the Observable `ActivatedRoute.params`.

 ```json
 {